 |Open Field BBB Score (0-18)||14 –||

 Restored motor function lost

-Extensive preclinical studies conducted since 2002 in collaboration with researchers at the University of California, Irvine (UCI) demonstrate that our human neural stem cells engraft long term, migrate along the spinal cord to the point of injury, and differentiate into neurons and specialized cells called oligodendrocytes that create myelin.
-When transplanted into the spinal cord of mice with lower spinal cord injury (thoracic cord trauma that results in hind limb paralysis), our human neural stem cells have been shown to form new myelin sheaths around damaged nerve axons and restore long-term the lost motor function.
+Extensive Pre-clinical studies conducted since 2002 in collaboration with researchers at the University of California, Irvine (UCI) demonstrated that our human neural stem cells engraft long term, migrate along the spinal cord to the point of injury, and differentiate into neurons and oligodendrocytes, the specialized cells that create myelin.
+When transplanted into the spinal cord of mice with lower spinal cord injury (thoracic cord trauma that results in hind limb paralysis), our human neural stem cells have been shown to form new myelin sheaths around damaged nerve axons and restore lost motor function long term.
 Researchers also found that the animals with the greatest number of transplanted cells surviving had the greatest recovery in walking.

 In 2010, StemCells scientists and UCI researchers achieved a significant breakthrough by demonstrating for the first time that human neural stem cell transplantation can restore lost motor function even when administered at time points beyond the acute phase of trauma.
 When transplanted into mice with chronic spinal cord injury, our human neural stem cells were shown to promote a significant and persistent recovery in walking ability in two separate tests of motor function when compared to control groups.
 These data suggest the prospect of expanding the window of opportunity for intervention, and therefore the potential to treat a much broader population of injured patients.